solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     git push azure master
     ```

--   When pushing content to the Azure App Service, the sytems will
+-   When pushing content to the Azure App Service, the systems will
     prompt for the Local Git credentials.
 Enter the Application Scope
     credentials.